wahabali790/Model-Context-Protocol-MCP-/Claude Desktop/README.md

 To connect MCP servers, open your Claude Desktop configuration file located at:

-File → Settings → claude_desktop_config.json
+File → Settings →Developer →claude_desktop_config.json

 Then, add the following configuration: